swigof/Bnuuy-Deliverance/README.md

   * Entities which have the active flag unset may be removed when adding a new entity
 * The box when carried by the player has its movement handled by the player update function
   * Collision checks aren't made for the box in this case
+* Similarly to entities, levels should have a map image respecting the primary tileset and a `level_t`
 * Levels have an update function pointer which, if set, allows them to override normal main loop update behavior
   * This can be used for cutscenes